ibm-cloud-docs/dr-automation-powervs/private-pod.md

 - IBM Power Virtual Server Public Cloud officially supports Red Hat Enterprise Linux (RHEL), IBM i, and IBM AIX® operating systems for creating virtual servers and configuring them as managed virtual machines to enable DR.

-The configuration is complete, you can add all the supported Power Virtual Server instances as Managed VMs to enable DR.
+once the configuration is complete, you can add all the supported Power Virtual Server instances as Managed VMs to enable DR

 ## API key
 {: #apikey-private}